 Mr. Fung most recently served as Vice President for Innovation at the Toronto Symphony Orchestra, where he led the TSO’s activities in artistic, social, and economic innovation.
 His work included leading a year-long, nationwide Signature Initiative Project reaching an audience of 8.23 million via 50 orchestral commissions and over 40 partner orchestras nationwide.
 He also created a new multi-camera e-learning platform with self-directed angle toggling, bringing to life over 20 live, full-orchestra video and audio recordings.

-Mr. Fung earned a Bachelor of Music from the San Francisco Conservatory, an Artist Diploma from The Juilliard School, and an MBA from the University of Toronto.
+Mr. Fung earned a Bachelor of Music from the San Francisco Conservatory, the Artist Diploma from The Juilliard School, and an MBA from the University of Toronto.
 Featured in Fortune magazine among the Best and Brightest Executive MBAs, he has taught business strategy widely, including The Banff Centre, HEC Montreal School of Business, and Orford Arts, among others.
 Aside from his teaching at The Juilliard School as a teaching assistant to the celebrated Juilliard String Quartet, Adrian has been invited to teach and lead masterclasses at schools internationally, such as Escola de Música do Estado de São Paulo, Indiana University’s Summer String Academy, San Francisco State University, the Yehudi Menuhin Seminar, Chamber Music of the Rockies, Southern Ontario Chamber Music Institute, Orkester Efterskolen in Denmark, University of Alberta, Oakville Suzuki Institute, Stanford University, University of Toronto, and the Royal Conservatory of Music.